-6. Throw in Extra Resume Sections
+6. Throw in Extra Sections to Your Assistant Property Resume

 A perfect resume should be more than just the sum of its parts.
 If the recruiter comes away from it feeling like they’ve gotten to know details about an actual person, your chances increase tenfold.

 Adding some final, personal touches to your resume can carry you far.
 They can come in the form of extra sections such as licenses and certifications, language skills, hobbies and interests, or passion projects.

 You’ll show off some personal flair and passion for what you do, and the employer will come to value you more than a landlord that doesn’t require 5 months’ rent upfront.